 Safety With Peppermint Essential Oil (Or Any Variant)

 Essential oils are great for self-care routines.
-However, we should also take care and caution when using them to keep ourselves and loved ones safe!
+However, we should also take care and follow caution when using them to keep ourselves and loved ones safe from its side effects.
+Generally essential oils are safe, but a few guidelines must be followed to avoid any side effects.
+Also, the oils are different, made up of different compounds.
+Some people may be allergic to certain compounds while others may be allergic to others.
+Concentrated oil must be bought after careful deliberation.
 Here are a few guidelines to keep in mind.

 - Read the label and instructions to make sure you’re using the oil correctly.